Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 - Tatum has taken 21.1 shots per game this season and made 9.8 per game, which account for 21.4% and 21.0%, respectively, of his team's total.

-- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.

-- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.
+- The 76ers are the third-best defensive team in the NBA, conceding 110.9 points per game.

-- Giving up 41.2 rebounds per game, the 76ers are the second-ranked team in the NBA.
+- Giving up 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

 Jayson Tatum vs. the 76ers